ninhhuynh1999/python_chess_stockfish/README.md

-# Chess Game with Stockfish AI (OOP Implementation)
+# Chess Game with Stockfish AI

 This project is an object-oriented implementation of a chess game using Python, Pygame, and the Stockfish chess engine.
 It provides a user-friendly interface to play chess against the AI opponent (Stockfish) with a visually appealing board representation.